CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Life is long and there is enough of it for satisfying personal accomplishments if we use our hours well." - Seneca</p>
+<p>"The past is ours, and there is nothing more secure for us than that which has been.
+We are ungrateful for past gains, because we hope for the future, as if the future – if so be that any future is ours – will not be quickly blended with the past." - Seneca</p>
 <!-- STOIC_QUOTE_END -->